alcrene/emd-paper-notebooks/Ex_Prinz2004.md

 :::{caution} Something about this argument feels off; I need to think this through more carefully.
 :::

 We can expect that the accuracy of a quantile function estimated from samples will be poorest at the extrema near $Φ=0$ and $Φ=1$: if we have $L$ samples, than the "poorly estimated regions" are roughly $[0, \frac{1}{L+1})$ and $(\frac{L}{L+1}, 1]$.
-Our goal ultimate is to estimate the expected risk by computing the integral $\int_0^1 q(Φ)$.
+Our goal ultimate is to estimate the risk by computing the integral $\int_0^1 q(Φ)$.
 The contribution of the low extremum region will scale like
 $$ \int_0^{1/L} q(Φ) dΦ \,,$$
 and similarly for the high extremum region.
 Since we the estimated $q$ function is unreliable within these regions, we their contribution to the full integral to become negligible once we have enough samples:
 $$\int_0^{1/L} q(Φ) dΦ \approx q\Bigl(\frac{1}{L}\Bigr) \cdot \frac{1}{L} \xrightarrow{L\to\infty} 0 \,.$$
 In other words, $q$ may approx $\pm \infty$ at the extrema, but must do so at a rate which is sublinear.

 Interestingly, low-dimensional models like the 1-d examples studied in this work seem to be the most prone to superlinear growth of $q$.
 This is because on low-dimensional distributions, the mode tends to be included in the typical set, while the converse is true in high-dimensional distributions (see e.g. chapter 4 of {cite:t}`mackayInformationTheoryInference2003`).
-Nevertheless, we found that even in this case, the EMD distribution seems to assign plausible, and most importantly stable, distributions to the expected risk $R$.
+Nevertheless, we found that even in this case, the EMD distribution seems to assign plausible, and most importantly stable, distributions to the risk $R$.

 Where things get more dicey is with distributions with no finite moments.
 For example, if samples are generated by drawing from a Cauchy distribution, then the value of the function in the “poorly estimated region” remains, because as we draw more samples, we keep getting new samples with such enormous risk that they outweigh all the accumulated contributions up to that point.
 One solution in such cases may simply be to use a risk function which is robust with regards to outliers.
 ::::